Skip to main content

 3. Wear appropriate footwear

 Appropriate footwear includes boots or shoes with hard soles and preferably steel toes.
-Shoes with open toes, high heels, and soft soles are strongly discouraged as there are sharp objects that can be stepped on or heavy materials that can be dropped on feet.
 Construction sites are often unlevel, and appropriate footwear will decrease the chance of slipping or tripping.

 4. Wear safety glasses